Availability: Some of the features described in this article are only available in the Pro and Premium Edition.

 To see Status or any custom project field scheme, at least one item with a color assigned to it must exist, e.g., a status value with a color code or a custom field value with a color code.

-For each custom field color scheme, the default gray color will be used for all projects without any entry for the custom field (e.g., no status is selected) or any lookup value without an assigned color code (e.g., status "open" is selected, but no color was assigned).
-The default gray color will be displayed on top of the legend as No lookup value.
+For each custom field color scheme, the default gray color will be used for all projects without any entry for the custom field (e.g., no status is selected) or any single-select options without an assigned color code (e.g., status "open" is selected, but no color was assigned).
+The default gray color will be displayed on top of the legend as No single-select option.